-That’s where the debate begins: solar desalination vs. traditional RO systems.
-Which one is the better long-term investment for clean water access?
+That brings us to the big question: solar desalination vs. traditional RO systems.
+Which one is really the best long-term choice for getting clean water?

 Let’s break it down.